gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 controller by slowly building up pieces and seeing how the simulation goes.

-To begin with, we will set a thrust command of $0.5$ (i.e. we add cmd.setThrustCommand(0.5) in the draw() function), that we know that it is sufficient to "defeat" gravity when Starship is perfectly perpendicular with the ground.
+To begin with, we will set a thrust command of $0.5$ (i.e. we add `cmd.setThrustCommand(0.5)` in the draw() function), that we know being sufficient to "defeat" gravity when Starship is perfectly perpendicular to the ground.
 Then, since we need to move towards the re-entry tower, we need to push Starship to its left.
 To do so, we can give a thrust angle command of, e.g., $-2$ degrees, making Starship rotate counter clockwise.
 The overall script will look like as in the following image.
-Note that in order to actually give the thrust commands, we need to call env.updateStarship(cmd) at the end of the draw() function.
+Note that in order to actually give the thrust commands, we need to call `env.updateStarship(cmd)` at the end of the draw() function.

 ![Turn 1.](imgs/coding_01.png)

-If we hit the Run button now, we will see Starship starting to rotate and slowly losing altitude, until it hits the ground.
+If we hit the Run button now, we will see Starship starting to rotate, slowly losing altitude and hit the ground.
-Obviously, we need to make it stop rotating as soon as Starship gets to some angle that makes Starship to move towards the re-entry tower.
+Obviously, we need to make Starship stop rotating at some point.
 For example, we can make it stop around $30$ degrees.
 One possible way to proceed is to use an if statement: if Starship's angle is smaller than $30$ degrees, then give a thrust angle command of $-2$ degrees;
 otherwise, set thrust angle command to zero.
 Note that we can measure the attitude of Starship using some built-in functions of the simulator.
-In this case, we need env.getStarshipAngleInDegrees().
+In this case, we need `env.getStarshipAngleInDegrees()`.
 The next image shows how the code turns out.

 ![Phase 1.](imgs/coding_02.png)